vectara/vectara-docs/www/docs/learn/select-ideal-indexing-api.md

 This flexible approach allows for the precise integration of Vectara’s search functionalities into different applications.

-## Vectara Ingest: Sample Data Ingestion Framework
+## Vectara Ingest: sample data ingestion framework

 Getting data into Vectara is simple using either our REST or gRPC APIs.
 We built a full sample ingestion framework ready to go with [Vectara Ingest](https://github.com/vectara/vectara-ingest), which includes preconfigured templates that enable you to pull data from many popular data sources such as websites and RSS feeds.

-## Data Ingestion with the Indexing APIs
+## Data ingestion with the indexing APIs

 Selecting the ideal Indexing API for your application can significantly impact the effectiveness of integrating Vectara’s search functionalities into your